 Clients seen at the Brief Therapy Institute's Family Therapy Clinic sign a Therapy Agreement that gives student clinicians permission to record sessions for educational purposes.
 BTI provides students with the necessary materials to record their sessions.
-Students may not use their own DVDs and/or flash drives for recording sessions and all recordings must remain on the premises to ensure confidentiality.
-Viewing rooms are available at BTI for students to watch their own work; they may not view another therapist's work without his or her prior written consent submitted to the BTI Clinic Office Manager for final approval.
-If students wish to show a recorded session in a class, or use them for their Clinical Qualifying Exam, they may sign them out for a specified amount of time.
+Students may NOT use their own DVDs and/or flash drives for recording sessions and all recordings must remain at BTI, on the premises, to ensure confidentiality.
+Viewing rooms are available at BTI for students to review their own work; they may not view another student's work without his or her prior written consent submitted to the BTI Clinic Office Manager for final approval.
+If students wish to show a recorded session in a class, or use them for their Clinical Portfolio requirements, they may sign out for a specified amount of time.
 This must be coordinated through the BTI Clinic Office Manager to ensure proper authorization.
+AT NO TIME IS CASE INFORMATION TO BE TAKEN OFF CAMPUS.

-If students wish to write about a case seen at BTI and need to transcribe the sessions, they may schedule times in the editing suite through the Clinic Office Manager.
-No identifying client information can appear on transcripts or written materials.
+If students wish to write about a case seen at BTI and have proper approval, they may schedule times to transcribe materials in the editing suite coordinated through the Clinic Office Manager.
+No identifying client information can appear on transcripts or written materials or be shared with others.

-If students wish to show a recorded session to a professional audience outside of NSU, they must re-contact the clients seen on the recording, explain to them what they intend to do.
+If students wish to show a recorded session to a professional audience outside of NSU, they must re-contact the clients seen on the recording and explain their request to present the case, when and where and for what purpose.
 The student must have each adult client sign a release, Authorization for Use or Disclosure of Information for Educational and Related Purposes, in advance of the presentation.

 DVDs and the use of portable hard drives will be supplied to students.
-All DVDs and/or hard drives assigned during a student's time at BTI must be turned in to the practicum supervisor at the end of each practicum session for placement in locked storage.
+All DVDs and/or hard drives assigned during a student's time at BTI must be stored at BTI.
+The Practicum Supervisor at the end of each practicum session returns all related information to BTI for placement in locked storage.
 DVDs or any client recordings or information are not allowed off BTI premises.